tailhook/vagga/docs/container_params.rst

     The path in container where to copy ``/ets/hosts`` from host.
 If the value is ``null``, no file is copied.
 Default is ``/etc/hosts``.
-The setting intention is very similar to :opt:`resolv-conf-path`, so same condiderations applied.
+The setting intention is very similar to :opt:`resolv-conf-path`, so the same considerations must be applied.

 .. opt:: auto-clean

-    (experimental) Do not leave multiple versions of container lying around.
+    (experimental) Do not leave multiple versions of the container lying around.
-    Removes old container version after new is successfully build.
+    Removes the old container version after the new one is successfully build.
 This is mostly useful for containers which depend on binaries locally built (i.e. the ones that are never reproduced in future because of timestamp).
 For most containers it's a bad idea because it doesn't allow to switch between